index

 Privacy collapse emerges through surveillance infrastructure exceeding governance capacity.
 Every digital interaction generates behavioral data feeding optimization systems.
 The overhead of protecting privacy now exceeds benefit in many contexts—users accept terms-of-service because opting out costs more than privacy is worth.
 This reversal signals saturation where maintenance burden overwhelms utility.

 Algorithmic manipulation demonstrates coordination costs dominating productive value.
 Social media platforms optimize engagement through personalized content feeds.
 The optimization creates polarization, addiction, and manipulation as emergent properties.
-Attempts to correct these issues through additional algorithmic filtering increase complexity without resolving underlying problems—characteristic saturation pattern.
+Attempts to correct these issues through additional algorithmic filtering increase complexity without resolving underlying problems—a characteristic saturation pattern.

 Cswitch=Ninterruptions×trecovery=80/day×15 min=1200 min/dayC_{\text{switch}} = N_{\text{interruptions}} \times t_{\text{recovery}} = 80/\text{day} \times 15 \text{ min} = 1200 \text{ min/day}

-exceeds available time, creating permanent partial attention state.
-The system operates beyond capacity—classic overhead divergence.
+exceeds available time, creating a permanent partial attention state.
+The system operates near capacity limits—characteristic saturation behavior.

-Alignment crisis in AI development reveals approaching bankruptcy.
+Alignment crisis in AI development reveals approaching saturation.
 As models scale, unexpected capabilities emerge while controllability decreases.
-GPT-4 exhibits sophisticated reasoning but produces confident falsehoods 12.
+GPT-4 exhibits sophisticated reasoning but produces confident falsehoods12.
 The ratio of capabilities to alignment scales as model size increases:

 Ralignment=CcapabilitiesCalignmentNparametersαR_{\text{alignment}} = \frac{C_{\text{capabilities}}}{C_{\text{alignment}}} \propto N_{\text{parameters}}^{\alpha}